-- 5.9 The IAAS provides for the suspension or cancellation of accreditation by the Minister on specified grounds as outlined in section 22(17)(c) of the Act. - 5.10 Grounds which may result in the Assessor being suspended or removed from the list of Assessors by the Minister, precluding the Assessor from conducting WPI assessments for the RTW scheme, includes (but not limited to) circumstances where the Assessor: - a) frequently fails to apply the methodology set out in the Act, the Guidelines or AMA5; - b) fails to meet the Ongoing Accreditation Requirements, Terms and Conditions, Service Requirements, Declaration Requirements or Quality Management Requirements outlined within the IAAS; - c) is the subject of complaints substantiated by investigation, the frequency and seriousness of which will be considered on a case by case basis. - d) any other proper basis which is a breach of duty of care or unethical conduct. - 5.11 An Assessor may be asked to provide reasons as to why their accreditation should not be suspended or cancelled (and name removed from the Whole-Person Impairment Assessors List on the ReturnToWorkSA website). - 5.12 The decision to suspend or cancel an accreditation is made by the Minister, based on evidence provided by ReturnToWorkSA. - 5.13 Where an Assessor is dissatisfied by a decision of the Minister, the Assessor can write to the Minister and ask for a review of the decision, which may or may not be agreed to. - 5.14 The Assessor must not undertake impairment assessments once accreditation is cancelled or under suspension, even impairment assessments that are booked.
-The Assessor may complete an assessment where the appointment with the worker has occurred (and must do so in a timely manner). - If requested by the requestor, the Assessor must cooperate in a timely manner to transfer a worker's assessment to another Assessor.
+- 5.9 The IAAS provides for the suspension or cancellation of accreditation by the Minister on specified grounds as outlined in section 22(17)(c) of the Act. - 5.10 Grounds which may result in the Assessor being suspended or removed from the list of Assessors by the Minister, precluding the Assessor from conducting Assessments for the RTW scheme, include (but are not limited to) circumstances where the Assessor: - a) frequently fails to apply the methodology set out in the Act, the Guidelines or AMA5 or AMA4 (for Visual System); - b) fails to meet the Ongoing Accreditation Requirements, Terms and Conditions, Service Requirements, Declaration Requirements or Quality Management Requirements outlined within the IAAS; - c) is the subject of complaints substantiated by investigation, the frequency and seriousness of which will be considered on a case by case basis. - d) any other proper basis, including a breach of duty of care or unethical or unprofessional conduct. - e) fails to maintain, or fails to notify ReturnToWorkSA of a failure to maintain, the Criteria for Accreditation. - 5.11 The decision to suspend or cancel an accreditation is made by the Minister, based on evidence provided by ReturnToWorkSA and any other relevant information. - 5.12 Where an Assessor is dissatisfied by a decision of the Minister, the Assessor can write to the Minister and ask for a review of the decision, which may or may not be agreed to. - 5.13 The Assessor must not undertake Assessments once accreditation is cancelled or under suspension, even Assessments that are booked.
+The Assessor may complete an Assessment where the appointment with the worker has occurred (and must do so in a timely manner).

+If requested by the Requestor, the Assessor must cooperate in a timely manner to transfer a worker's Assessment to another Assessor.